vbianchi/Mentori/README.md

 5. Install Dependencies: `uv pip install -r requirements.txt` (or `pip ...`)

+    -   This includes `langchain-tavily`.

-6. Install Playwright Browser Binaries (if NOT using Docker & planning to use Playwright tool later):
+6. Install Playwright Browser Binaries (if planning to develop Playwright tool later and NOT using Docker):

     ```
     playwright install --with-deps chromium